hatfieldlibrary/dspace_migration_python/README.md

 Output is written to **saf** sub-directories, each containing up to 1000 items.
 Data in **saf** subdirectories has been imported into DSpace 6.
 Records include images, PDF, and compound objects, each with thumbnails and administrative metadata.
 To date, approximately 7000 items have been loaded.

+Our data import tests are currently done with DSpace 6.
+Our target repository will be DSpace 7.
+We do not anticipate changes in the DSpace import interface between versions 6 and 7.